dnlzrgz/housaku/README.md

-# Sagasu (探す)
+# Housaku (豊作)

-Sagasu is a powerful yet simple personal search engine that allows you to index and search a wide range of documents and posts.
+Housaku is a powerful yet simple personal search engine that allows you to index and search a wide range of documents and posts.

 ## Features